-PMLD: profound and multiple learning difficulties, e.g. degrees of autism, Down's Syndrome, children may be non-mobile or non-verbal.
+SLD/PMLD: severe and profound and multiple learning difficulties, e.g. degrees of autism, Downs Syndrome, children may be non-mobile or non-verbal.
 Pupils work to Education, Health and Care Plans (EHCPs).
 Class sizes usually range from 3 to 6 pupils.
 Some students may exhibit physical outbursts when they are distressed.
-Please be aware of this if you are considered a higher/particular risk to infections such as Hepatitis B, you should consider ensuring you have appropriate vaccinations.
-If working with profound autism or SEMH students, you should also be clear about your own liability insurance (if unsure then talk to your umbrella service).
+Please be aware of this if you are considered a higher/particular risk to infections such as Hepatitis B. You should consider ensuring you have appropriate vaccinations.
+If working with profound autism or SEMH/SEBD students you should also be clear about your own liability insurance (if unsure then talk to your umbrella service).

-SEMH/PRU: social, emotional and mental health difficulties and pupil referral units.
+SEMH/SEBD/PRU: social, emotional and mental health difficulties and pupil referral units.
 Again, class sizes tend to be very small and these schools can be run quite differently to mainstream to allow the pupils to adapt.
-The pupils can be challenging and people who working these settings need to be very calm and flexible.
+The children can be challenging and people who working these settings need to be very calm and flexible.